 A set of nomenclature cards is made up of one single card that features a picture with the corresponding word below it.
 This card is called the “control set”.

-The second card in the set, referred to as the “working set”.
+The second card in the set is referred to as the “working set”.
 The working set includes a picture card and a separate label card featuring the corresponding word.